DeviprasadShetty9833/Singly_Linked_List.c/README.md

 *In Plain English:*

-> "I march to the node right before the unlucky one, cut its link, and point it to the next-next guy.
-Then I delete the unwanted node.
-Middleman removed!"
+> "I sneak up to the node before the target, cut the chain, and skip over the unwanted one.
+That node gets deleted, and the list continues smoothly."

 </td></tr>
 </table>